Second order backward SDE with random terminal time: Main results

-The proof of {\bf (ii)} is reported in Section \ref{sect:rbsde-stability}, while {\bf (i)} is proved at the end of Section \ref{sect:rbsde-existence}.
+The proof of \textbf{(ii)} is reported in Section \ref{sect:rbsde-stability}, while \textbf{(i)} is proved at the end of Section \ref{sect:rbsde-existence}.

 Notice that the stability result is incomplete as the differences $\delta Y$, $\delta Z$ and $\delta U$ are controlled by the norms of $Y$ and $Y'$.
-However, in contrast with the estimate \eqref{estznk} in the backward SDE context, we have unfortunately failed to derive a similar control of $(Y,Z,U)$ by the ingredients $\xi$ and $f^0$ in the present context of random horizon reflected backward SDE .
+However, in contrast with the estimate \eqref{estznk} in the backward SDE context, we have unfortunately failed to derive a similar control of $(Y,Z,U)$ by the ingredients $\xi$, $f^0$ and $S$ in the present context of random horizon reflected backward SDE due to the presence of the orthogonal martingale $N$ in the general filtration, see also \cite{BPTZ18}.